 Install the packages

-You can now install Percona Server by running:
+You can now install Percona Server for MySQL by running:

 yum install Percona-Server-server-56

 Percona offers pre-release builds from our testing repository.
 To subscribe to the testing repository, you’ll need to enable the testing repository in